REAILAB/SolarMiner/README.md

 This is the official website of SolarMiner.

-The source code of utilizing VLM for the mine-site solar energy potential assessment has been published there.
+The source code of utilizing VLM (Vision Large Model) for the mine-site solar energy potential assessment has been published there.

-Also, the referenced datas for the PV model construction, environmental and economical analysis were displayed here.
+Also, the referenced datas for the PV (Photovoltiac) simulation model construction, environmental and economical analysis were displayed here.

 So, let us go step by step to know the SolarMiner works...

-## What is SolarMiner?
+## 1. What is SolarMiner?

-## Folders and files introduction
+## 2. Folders and files introduction